Charles and Jill Fischer Provost; Francis A. McAnaney Professor of History

 - 300 Main Building

 - Political, Religious

-He is the author of three books.
+He is the author of four books.
 The first, Parish Boundaries: The Catholic Encounter with Race in the Twentieth Century Urban North, was published by the University of Chicago Press in 1996.
 The second, Catholicism and American Freedom: A History, was published by W.W.
 Norton in 2003.
-The third, American Jesuits and the World: How an Embattled Religious Order Made Modern Catholicism Global, was published in 2016 with Princeton University Press.
+The third, American Jesuits and the World: How an Embattled Religious Order Made Modern Catholicism Global, was published in 2016 by Princeton University Press.
 His fourth book, Catholicism: A Global History from the French Revolution to Pope Francis, was published by W.W.
 Norton in fall 2022.
 His essays have been translated into Italian, French and Spanish.
-He has received major fellowships from the Mellon Foundation, the American Council of Learned Societies, the Louisville Institute, and the Erasmus Institute, and has published articles and reviews in the Journal of American History, New York Review of Books, Commonweal, the New Republic, the Chicago Tribune and other venues.
+He has received major fellowships from the Mellon Foundation, the American Council of Learned Societies, the Louisville Institute, and the Erasmus Institute, and has published articles and reviews in the Journal of American History, New York Review of Books, The Chronicle of Higher Education, Commonweal, The New Republic, Chicago Tribune and other venues.
 He served on the Pulitzer Prize jury for History in 2010 and served as co-chair of the Commonweal Foundation board from 2018–2023.